cls83211/davies-sheareretal2024/README.md

 hormone_weight_script_pub-may2024.Rmd  - produces Fig. 1 - 3 & S1-4, and the results presented in Table S1 - S2 & S4 - S5: Maternal-treatment-, sex-, and age- related differences in the hormone concentrations and weights of meerkat offspring.

-[script] - produces Fig. 4 and the results presented in Table S3:
+MeerkatSurvival.R - produces Fig. 4 and the results presented in Table S3:

 All analyses were conducted in R - see manuscript for versions and packages used.
 All graphs in the manuscript were produced in R using ggplot2.